Universal Plug-and-Play Content Translation for SitecoreAI: Introducing the XCentium Content Translate Marketplace App

 The XCentium Content Translate app is built for Sitecore AI and available directly from the Sitecore Marketplace, a sidebar panel that lives inside Sitecore Pages.
 No separate tool, no export/import cycle, no context switching.
 Editors open the panel on any page and walk through a four-step wizard that takes them from selecting a translation service to seeing the translated content written back to Sitecore, all without leaving the authoring environment.

 What makes it different from a traditional connector is the core design philosophy: service-agnostic, administrator-configurable, zero vendor lock-in.
 Think of it as a universal adapter for translation APIs.
-Today it ships with Azure AI Translator and DeepL, and more providers already on the roadmap.
-Adding a new provider is a matter of implementing a known interface not rebuilding the app.
-It is worth noting that each translation service may have its own nuances like workflows, token limits as well.
+Today it ships with Azure AI Translator and DeepL, and more providers are already on the roadmap.
+Adding a new provider is a matter of implementing a known interface rather than rebuilding the app.
+It is worth noting that each translation service may have its own nuances such as workflows and token limits as well.

 How It Works